lagdotcom/forth-rogue/README.md

 # forth-rogue

 It's a roguelike!
 In Forth!

+## Compatibility

+Given that this is a Forth program, it should be portable.
+However, currently it relies on a few gforth-specific extensions (like `struct`) so that's the preferred Forth.
+Also however, gforth for Windows uses the cygwin translation layer, which breaks ANSI compatibility with modern Windows terminals.
+If you're on Windows, I recommend running forth-rogue through the Windows Subsystem for Linux.

 ## Getting started

 You'll need [gforth](https://www.gnu.org/software/gforth/).
 I have no idea what version, will look that up later, but I'm running 0.7.9_20171101.
 Then, just run it with `gforth-fast rogue.fs`.